jlcrawford/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a postdoctoral fellow in the department of Psychology at Brandeis University.
+I am an assistant professor at the Center for Vital Longevity at the University of Texas at Dallas.
 My research uses multi-method approaches (e.g., daily life sampling, behavioral tasks,  multimodal neuroimaging) to study cognitive, affective, and motivational changes across the adult life span and in Alzheimer's disease.

-**I will be launching my lab in the Center for Vital Longevity at UT Dallas in August 2026!
-As a part of this effort, I will be recruiting a lab manager to start in fall 2026 and will be accepting applications for Ph.D. students to start in fall 2027.**
+**I will be accepting applications for Ph.D. students to start in fall 2027.**

 In addition to my work, I enjoy training for triathlons, baking and cooking, and spending time with friends and family.